chakrit/sider/README.markdown

 * Simple API that maps closely to the Redis commands reference.
 * Easy to use, no gigantic class hierarchies to setup.
 No confusing naming convention that obfuscates the real command being sent to Redis.
-* As fast as my limited networking skills will allow.
+* As fast as my limited networking skills and Redis itself will allow.
+  (Which is already lightning-fast thanks to Redis!)
 * Supports reading from and writing data to user-supplied streams for GET/SET and other similar commands to allow Redis to be used to store really really large blobs (e.g. user-uploaded files) without huge buffers.